promish2129/Assesment-4-Reproducible-data-analysis-_u3231368/README.md

-This is a Github Resository for Assessment-4 Reproducible data analysis.
-This Repo contains various folder that is being used during analysis.
+This is a Github Resository for Assessment 4: Reproducible data analysis.
+This Repository contains various folder that is being used during analysis.
 This description of various parts in this repository are:
 1) README.md - This is mark down file that contains information of this repository and its contents.
 2) Variable_definations.txt - This is text document which contains the description of all variables of data that is being used in this project.